DILCISBoard/E-ARK-AIP/index.md

 <a name="aip-premis-file-format"></a>**AIP-PREMIS-FILE-FORMAT**: The format
-element COULD be provided either using the formatRegistry or the formatDesignation element subelements, or both.
+element COULD be provided either using the formatRegistry or the formatDesignation element sub-elements, or both.

 <a name="aip-premis-file-format-puid"></a>**AIP-PREMIS-FILE-FORMAT-PUID**:
 Regarding the formatRegistry, the Persistent Unique Identifier (PUID)[^14]